edge-servers/immunity-radius/docs/source/developer/freeradius.rst

 ``freeradius -X`` in order to find out the reason of the failure.

-**A common problem, especially during development and testing, is that the openwisp-radius application may not be running**, in that case you can find out how to run the django development server in the :ref:`Install for development <installing_for_development>` section.
+**A common problem, especially during development and testing, is that the immunity-radius application may not be running**, in that case you can find out how to run the django development server in the :ref:`Install for development <installing_for_development>` section.